Guide to a Perfect trip in Egypt!

-The best time to visit Egypt is from October to May.
-Though it is the peak travel season, when most travellers come, the temperatures are a lot better for those not used to the heat.
-Within these 8 months there are 2 periods of what are known as “High Season” (the Christmas/New Year period and the Easter Period) when hotels and cruises will put their prices up, though you will find that special events like Gala Dinners are also laid on for their customers.
-This can mean that some hotels become really expensive and so making your reservations very early, even for the budget hotels, is strongly advised.
+For anyone interested in visiting Egypt, know that the best time to come is from October to May.
+Though this is when most travelers arrive, the temperatures are much more palpable for those unaccustomed to the heat.
+Within these 8 months, there are 2 periods known as “High Season” (the Christmas/New Year period and the Easter Period) when hotels and cruises hike their prices, though you will find that special events like Gala Dinners are also available for customers.
+This means that some hotels become really expensive and so making your reservations very early, even for the budget hotels, is strongly advised.

-For the other 4 months, May to October, it is the Egyptian summer and the temperatures can often be very high, especially in Upper Egypt (Luxor and the southern parts of the country).
-However, this is a time in which you can see Egypt in virtual peace and quite; the advantage of being able to see the tourist sites without hassle from school children, or from the crowds of tourists, can easily be seen.
-Just imagine the piece and quiet at the various sites, allowing you to take photographs without strangers obscuring the view!
+The other 4 months, May to October, are the Egyptian summer, and the temperatures can often be sweltering, especially in Upper Egypt (Luxor and the southern parts of the country).
+However, this is when you can see Egypt in virtual peace and quiet without the hassle from school children, or from the crowds of tourists.
+Just imagine the peace and quiet at the various sites, allowing you to take photographs without strangers obscuring the view!

-Some Cairo hotels will fill up with many Arab visitors in the summer, who are taking advantage of the slightly cooler conditions here compared to the hotter weather in their own countries, and early reservations are very rarely required; in fact many discounts are often on offer, to entice those who are willing to brave the heat.
+Some Cairo hotels will fill up with many Arab visitors in the summer, who are taking advantage of the slightly cooler conditions here compared totheir own countries, and early reservations are very rarely required; in fact many discounts are often on offer, to entice those who are willing to brave the heat.

-When travelling through Egypt, you should avoid certain areas, particularly sites located in the centre of the Nile Valley!
-About 20 years ago there was rising tensions at these sites, Islamic fundamentalists had targeted tourists in order to destroy the tourist industry and the economy.
+When traveling through Egypt, you should avoid certain areas, particularly sites located in the center of the Nile Valley!
+About 20 years ago, there were rising tensions at these sites; Islamic fundamentalists had targeted tourists in order to destroy the tourist industry and the economy.
 This was part of a larger plan to bring down the government, seize power themselves, and install the political ideas of their own vision, a vision which no more resembles the rules of the Qur’an than the Inquisition resembled the Christianity of Christ.

-Some certain incidents occurred during the '80s and the '90s, a handful of events took place again targeting the tourist industry.
+Certain incidents occurred during the '80s and the '90s, a handful of events took place again targeting the tourist industry.
 Without for a moment trying to deny the reality of these events, the situation has been blown out of all proportion by the world's press, while the situation in other countries with flourishing tourist industries is far worse, their incidents rarely make headlines.
 But in Egypt, if anything happens, it becomes front-page news!
-In the mid '90s, a widespread, and harsh, government crackdown campaign was implemented to try and stop any threats to tourism and visitors.
+In the mid-'90s, a widespread, and harsh, government crackdown campaign was implemented to try and stop any threats to tourism and visitors.

 A trip to Egypt still entails far less danger than a trip to anywhere else in the world.
-During the realm of the violence in the mid '90s, there were certain areas appointed as not good for tourists.
-These areas are located in the centre of the Nile Valley, particularly El Minia, Asyout and Sohag.
-Unfortunately these places happen to have some of the most beautiful monuments in Egypt, like the beautiful tombs at Bani Hassan in Minia, the marvellous monasteries of Asyout and the Temple of Abydos in Sohag.
+During the realm of the violence in the mid-'90s, there were certain areas appointed as not good for tourists.
+These areas are located in the center of the Nile Valley, particularly El Minia, Asyout, and Sohag.
+Unfortunately, these places happen to have some of the most beautiful monuments in Egypt, like the beautiful tombs at Bani Hassan in Minia, the marvelous monasteries of Asyout and the Temple of Abydos in Sohag.
 In time, all of these sites will be fully re-opened for tourists.